Rklplol/MCC-bot/README.md

 - "Bot controller" role is assigned to me
 - Commands can be added only through me and making a new version, and to make it in, you need to have a strong justification
 - The server still may shut down the process (though it won't be my fault)
+- In case of unexpected restart, channel information may be reset (will work on it, just keep that in mind and don't hesitate to ask me)

 #### Running a bot on your computer from source code